black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 48
 Now update your innermost function in the addCharacters chain to implicitly return the result of calling charRange() with character1 and character2 as the arguments.

+# Step 49
+Use the same syntax as your addCharacters function to update your elemValue function.
+It should no longer declare inner, but should return the function implicitly.